crontab/AsyncMux/README.md

 Support "soft" and "hard" refreshes, like the browser's Cmd-R and related functions.

-**Scenario 2:** have a dictionary of multiplexers that request and cache objects of the same type by their symbolic ID, e.g. user profiles.

-**Scenario 3:** provide file downloading, multiplexing and disk caching for immutable objects, such as media files or documents.
+**Scenario 2:** provide file downloading, multiplexing and disk caching for immutable objects, such as media files or documents.

 <a name="multiplexer"></a>